The Certainty of NonRandomness

 In the physical domain, relationships between objects reveal principles operating at the background of objects interactions.
 Principles can express either strict laws, or just mere correlations between various quantities in other phenomena.

-In the mental field, relationships manifest tendencies, intentions, motivations - patterns expressing a specific gist and direction.
-Although mental phenomena do not follow strict laws - as is the case in the physical domain - nevertheless the occurrence of mental events display patterns.
+In the mental field, relationships manifest certain tendencies and motivations - taking form of patterns expressing a specific essence and direction.
+Although mental phenomena do not follow strict laws - as is the case in the deterministic physical domain - nevertheless the occurrence of mental events display patterns.
 Mental patterns can be even predictable on individual or social levels.
 Some philosophers question causality, but they cannot deny the existence of patterns (or NonRandomness) in all phenomena they observe.

 NonRandomness of the Physical Aspect of Phenomena

 NonRandomness is revealed in various expressions.
 Deterministic laws (such as gravity, electromagnetism, etc.) express predictable interactions.
 Another expression of NonRandomness is correlation or relationships which are not causation-based (for example correlation between mental stress and physical health).
 Complex phenomena, which variables are highly sensitive to initial conditions (weather systems,

 oscillating chemical reactions, etc.) - manifest also general patterns.

 The most familiar patters are spatial arrangement of elements,